 Kairos Value Appeal Form

 For a variety of reasons, a broker or borrower may disagree with the appraiser’s value estimate.
-Kairos has instituted this process to allow the broker a course of action to provide additional information which may cause the appraiser to reconsider the value estimate and allow Kairos to maintain adherence to Dodd Frank and Appraiser Independence Requirements.
+Kairos has instituted this process to allow the broker a course of action to provide additional information which may cause the appraiser to reconsider the value estimate and allow Kairos to maintain adherence to the Dodd-Frank Act and the Appraiser Independence Requirements.

-When a broker believes that the value estimate is too low/high, the first step to initiate a value appeal is for the broker to obtain full MLS printouts of not more than 3 closed sales which the broker feels represent “better” comparables than those used by the original appraiser.
+When a broker believes that the value estimate is too low/high, the first step to initiate a value appeal is for the broker to obtain full MLS printouts of not more than three closed sales, which the broker feels represent “better” comparables than those used by the original appraiser.

 Acceptable documentation for a reconsideration of value includes: